nestauk/sdg-mapping/codebooks/codebook_sdg_4.md

 - Literacy and numeracy for youth and adults

-- Leaners to acquire knowledge and skills needed to promote sustainable development such as human rights, gender equality, promotion of cultural diversity, etc*
+- Learning knowledge and skills to promote sustainable development such as human rights, gender equality, promotion of cultural diversity, etc*

 - increase the supply of qualified teachers and scholarships available to developing countries

 To be labelled with `Yes`, a project should explicitly or implicitly refer to at least one of these.
 More detail on the specific targets is provided below.